Supporting lung transplant patients and their carers at every step of their journey.

 Paper prototypes

-This animated UX storyboard helped communicate the vision for a future website to the medical team.
-It served as a visual narrative to highlight key touchpoints for patients and care partners across their journey.
+This visual narrative helped to communicate the vision to the medical team, highlight key touchpoints for patients and care partners across their journey.

-In retrospect, it proved to be a key tool in keeping the wider team engaged and excited about the outcome.
+In retrospect, it proved to be a key tool in keeping the wider team engaged throughout the process and excited about the outcome.

 1. Website development